Travis d'Arnaud Preview, Player Props: Braves vs. Giants

 Giants Pitching Rankings

-- The Giants have a 4.00 team ERA that ranks ninth across all league pitching staffs.
+- The Giants' 4.03 team ERA ranks 11th across all league pitching staffs.

-- Giants pitchers combine to allow 137 home runs (1.1 per game), the sixth-fewest in the league.
+- Giants pitchers combine to surrender the sixth-fewest home runs in baseball (140 total, 1.1 per game).

-- Webb (9-9) is aiming for his 10th victory when he takes the mound for the Giants in his 27th start of the season.
-He has a 3.51 ERA in 169 2/3 innings pitched, with 162 strikeouts.
+- Beck will make his first start of the season for the Giants.

-- In his last time out on Saturday against the Atlanta Braves, the right-hander threw six innings, allowing four earned runs while surrendering nine hits.
+- The 27-year-old right-hander has appeared out of the bullpen 28 times this season.

 © 2023 Data Skrive.
 All rights reserved.